OKANAGAN UNITED FC BCSPL PROGRAM FAQ

 Premier International Cup schedules and regular game schedules will be made available as soon as we have them.

-We will break just after the final season games in late November until January 2025.
+We will break just after round 11 of games November 22/23 until January 2026.

 Winter Training: